emdonahue/prov/README.md

-mv SOURCE DEST - Moves a file with mv and updates the Makefile accordingly. rm TARGET - Unsets the recipe for building TARGET from the Makefile and deletes the corresponding file. set TARGET [DEPENDENCY...] - Creates a new recipe for TARGET using DEPENDENCY and a recipe from stdin. unset TARGET - Deletes the recipe for building TARGET from the Makefile.
+mv SOURCE DEST - Moves a file with mv and updates the Makefile accordingly. rm TARGET - Unsets the recipe for building TARGET from the Makefile and deletes the corresponding file. set TARGET [DEPENDENCY...] - Creates a new recipe for TARGET using DEPENDENCY and a recipe from stdin. status  - Prints all files in Makefile directory not managed by Makefile. unset TARGET - Deletes the recipe for building TARGET from the Makefile.
 ```